morgoe/morgoe.github.io/_posts/blog/2017-03-02-iterative-design-in-action.markdown

 We tested this design, and now every single user noticed the legend.

 <div class="m-top--sm">
-	{% include image.html url="/assets/images/blog/design-process/trending-health-overlay.gif" description="We went from not a single person understanding the graph to everyone understanding it with this redesign." %}
+	{% include image.html style="large" url="/assets/images/blog/design-process/trending-health-overlay.gif" description="We went from not a single person understanding the graph to everyone understanding it with this redesign." %}
 </div>

 And yes – by looking at a flat image, it’s not obvious that you should hover over the graph to see a legend or axes.
 But in normal interactions with the app, such as swiping to see more teams, users inevitably stumble across this feature.